Fenixk/FenixBot/README.md

 Bot permissions are really minimal.
 It does not require any adminitration permissions.
 It will not view channels if you don't add it on it.

 [MANDATORY] :
-- Read Messages : Bot needs to read its own message to be able to update them.
-This permission is only working on channel where the bot is added.
+- Read Messages : Bot needs to read its own messages.
-- Embed Links : Bot is using discord Embed message.
-This is a cool feature from discord that allow Bot to create fancy and beautiful messages.
+- Embed Links : Bot is using discord Embed message to create beautiful messages.
-- Read Message History : Bot needs to read its own message to be able to update them.
-This permission is only working on channel where the bot is added.
+- Read Message History : Bot needs to read its own messages.
+- Send Messages : When initizalied, Bot needs to send the general status message.
+Then it needs to send notification messages.

 [OPTIONAL] :
-- Send Messages : When initializing, Bot needs to send the general status message.
-Then if notification are enabled, it will send notification messages.
 - Mention everyone, here and roles.

 ## How can I get it ?